Long-time behavior of a nonlocal Cahn-Hilliard equation with nonlocal dynamic boundary condition and singular potentials: Introduction

-\item [(2)] \textbf{Exponential attractor.} An exponential attractor is a semi-invariant and compact set attracting exponentially fast all bounded sets of the phase space.
-To prove the existence of exponential attractors, the following strict separation property plays a crucial role, as it enables us to overcome those difficulties caused by the singular potentials.
-Inspired by \cite{GG}, we establish the existence of exponential attractors (see Theorem \ref{exponential}), through a short trajectory type technique devised in \cite{EZ04}.
-This immediately implies that the global attractor has finite fractal dimension (see Corollary \ref{finite-global}).
-More precisely, we first derive some continuous dependence estimates (see Lemmas \ref{Holder-Lip}--\ref{compactness}) and apply Lemma \ref{abstract} to conclude the existence of a (discrete) exponential attractor $\mathcal{E}_d$ for the discrete semigroup $\{\mathbb{S}^n:=\mathcal{S}^L(nT)\}_{n\in\mathbb{N}}$.
-Then, following a similar argument as \cite[Proof of Theorem 2.8]{GG} (or \cite[Proof of Theorem 4.2]{EZ04}), we can conclude
+\item [(2)] \textbf{Exponential attractor.} An exponential attractor is a semi-invariant and compact set that attracts all bounded sets of the phase space exponentially fast.
+To prove the existence of exponential attractors, the following strict separation property

+for any $\tau>0$, plays a crucial role, as it enables us to overcome those difficulties caused by the singular potentials.
+Here, the function space $\mathcal{L}^\infty$ is defined as $\mathcal{L}^\infty:= L^\infty(\Omega)\times L^\infty(\Gamma)$.
+Inspired by \cite{GG}, we establish the existence of exponential attractors (see Theorem \ref{exponential}), using a short-trajectory technique devised in \cite{EZ04}.
+The finite dimensionality of an exponential attractor immediately implies that the global attractor has finite fractal dimension (see Corollary \ref{finite-global}).
+The proof proceeds in two main steps.
+First, we derive some continuous dependence estimates (see Lemmas \ref{Holder-Lip}--\ref{compactness}) and apply Lemma \ref{abstract} to conclude the existence of a (discrete) exponential attractor $\mathcal{E}_d$ for the discrete semigroup $\{\mathbb{S}^n:=\mathcal{S}^L(nT)\}_{n\in\mathbb{N}}$.
+Then, following arguments similar to those in \cite[Proof of Theorem 2.8]{GG} (or \cite[Proof of Theorem 4.2]{EZ04}), we conclude that

-is the required exponential attractor for the case of continuous time.
+is the desired exponential attractor for the continuous-time case.

-\item [(3)] \textbf{Convergence to equilibrium.} Under additional assumptions that the singular potentials $F$, $G$ are real analytic on $(-1,1)$, we are able to show that every global weak solution converges to a single equilibrium as time tends to infinity by the \L ojasiewicz--Simon approach (see Theorem \ref{equilibrium}).
-We first apply an abstract result \cite[Theorem 6]{GG03} to derive a generalized \L ojasiewicz--Simon inequality (see Lemma \ref{LS}), which enables us to prove that there exists a steady state $\boldsymbol{\varphi}_\infty\in\mathcal{H}^1$ such that
+\item [(3)] \textbf{Convergence to equilibrium.} Under the additional assumption that the singular potentials $F$, $G$ are real analytic on $(-1,1)$, we prove that every global weak solution converges to a single equilibrium as $t\to+\infty$ (see Theorem \ref{equilibrium}).
+The proof is based on the \L ojasiewicz--Simon approach.
+First, we apply an abstract result \cite[Theorem 6]{GG03} to derive a generalized \L ojasiewicz--Simon inequality (see Lemma \ref{LS}).
+This inequality enables us to prove the existence of a steady state $\boldsymbol{\varphi}_\infty\in\mathcal{H}^1$ such that